Race Discrimination In The Workplace

 For example, if an employer has a policy which results in benefits to one race of employees but not the another race of employees, this policy is discriminatory.

-Our lawyers specializes in race discrimination cases because we are California's largest statewide law firm that's dedicated to representing employees in disputes against their employers.
+Our lawyers specialize in race discrimination cases because we are California's largest statewide law firm that's dedicated to representing employees in disputes against their employers.
 Stephen Danz & Associates based in Los Angeles, California, protects clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
-Additionally we represent employees in they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
+Additionally we represent employees if they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
 If you believe that you are the victim of discrimination, please contact one of our lawyers that specialize in race discrimination in Los Angeles to setup your free consultation.
 We take cases on a contingency basis and collect no attorney fees unless we win your case.